NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/corrosive-(greater).md

 usage: "etched onto a weapon"
 license: "ORC"
 identify:
 description: "Acid sizzles across the surface of the weapon.
-When you hit with the weapon, add 1d6 acid damage to the damage dealt.
-In addition, on a critical hit, the target's armor (if any) takes 6d6 acid damage (before applying Hardness); if the target has a shield raised, the shield takes this damage instead.
+When you hit with the weapon, add `dice: 1d6` 1d6 acid damage to the damage dealt.
+In addition, on a critical hit, the target's armor (if any) takes `dice: 6d6` 6d6 acid damage (before applying Hardness); if the target has a shield raised, the shield takes this damage instead.
 The acid damage dealt by this weapon ignores the target's acid resistance."
 powerTitle1:
 actionEconomy1:
 type1: